tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

       - [2, SENT, 19f83dcb-9a01-45bc-a0cf-b0c5060ff82c]
     ...

-Once the bucket is migrated, the destination replica set uuid is filled in the table.
-While the bucket is still located on the source replica set, the value of the destination replica set uuid is equal to ``NULL``.
+Once the bucket is migrated, the destination replica set identified by UUID is filled in the table.
+While the bucket is still located on the source replica set, the value of the destination replica set UUID is equal to ``NULL``.

 .. _vshard-router: